xytis/GURPS/Campaigns/Ravnica/pc_rozhe.md

 Born in the chaotic times after the decamillenial celebration, she was raised in a loving family of a decent status.
-During the relatively calm years of 10065 family decided to move away from the corrupt center of intrigue that the Tenth District had became to Jerezu, a calm far away region, where their family had a distant relative.
+During the relatively calm years of 10065 family decided to move away from the corrupt center of intrigue that the Tenth District had became to Jezeru, a calm far away region, where their family had a distant relative.
 Unfortunately on the road their caravan was ambushed and all passengers were either killed either taken into slavery.
 Rozhe, just 7 at that time was separated from her parents and the bandits kept